I pick a topic that is usually a review of material related to what we are currently studying. I've also considered spiraling.

 - The type of question changes every week.

-- Examples include: find and fix the error, compare and contrast, solve/write a word problem, reflect on your understanding, etc.
+- Examples include: find and fix the error, compare and contrast, solve/write a word problem, which one doesn't belong, reflect on your understanding, etc.

 Sample topics include: operations with fractions, decimals, integer operations, LCM, GCF, equivalence, solving equations, area, perimeter, volume, squares and square roots, powers of ten, exponents, rate of change, slope, linear vs. nonlinear, coordinate plane, etc.